 - cooperation and coordination between home and host authorities in triggering internal TLAC.

 The Basel Committee published a standard for the prudential treatment of banks' investments in TLAC in October 2016.
 Basically, G-SIBs and non-G-SIBs will be required to deduct non-regulatory capital TLAC holdings from Tier 2 capital.
 However, a materiality threshold will apply of 10 per cent of the common shares and TLAC holdings of the issuer.
 Amounts above 10 per cent will be deducted and lower amounts risk-weighted.
 For G-SIBs, there is a 5 per cent threshold for the investing bank's common equity for TLAC holdings held in the trading book and sold within 30 business days.
+A review was published of the technical implementation of the TLAC Standard in July 2019:

 In December 2016, the FSB published a consultation document on guidance on continuity of access to financial market infrastructure for a firm in resolution.